rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 300 px
     :align: center

-    *Figure* 13b: Minimal vertex coloring of the permutation graph
+    *Minimal vertex coloring of the permutation graph*

 The correspondingly colored **matching diagram** of the nine **inversions** -the actual *edges* of the permutation graph-, which are induced by the given permutation [4, 3, 6, 1, 5, 2], may as well be drawn with the graphviz *neato* layout and explicitely positioned horizontal lists of vertices (see :py:func:`graphs.Graph.exportPermutationGraphViz`).